moretticb/moretticb.github.io/_posts/blog/2016-12-31-a-game-environment-for-complementary-project-applications.md

 Every element shown in *MapArea* that smoothly moves or changes its visual aspect undergoes an animation effect.
 Motion transition between current and next positions in the map, as well as changes in states of sprite sequences are covered below.

-From a game mechanics perspective, a walking character, for instance, consists of indicating current and next positions until the path to walk is completely traveled.
+From game mechanics perspective, a walking character, for instance, consists of indicating current and next positions until the path to walk is completely traveled.
 Positioning characters, graphically, is about a rough change from one cell to another in the map.
 That is when animation takes place to make these rough transitions more smooth, at a frame update rate (FPS).

 ### Spriter

-Still regarding walking character example, it is necessary to show creatures movements coupled with motion along the map.
+Still regarding walking character example, it is necessary to show creatures' movements coupled with motion along the map.
 These movements are represented in frame-by-frame animations in a *spritesheet*, or simply sprite, where each frame is an image of a character in a particular pose, composing the whole movement animation, which I am going to call a *State*.

 <figure>
         <a href="/images/SpriterDiagram.gif"><img src="/images/SpriterDiagram.gif" alt="image"></a>